NexusLevel999/OB/ReadMe.md

-# OCTOBOT REMAKE

-A simple Faceb••k bot project for us all nigga 😌 this project is a remake from the original src of yafbv3.2
+A simple fb messenger bot
 ## Installation

 Install this shit